-Everyone knows who Richard Branson is: the entrepreneur famous for the ‘Virgin’ brand name, the adventurer who has crossed oceans in a hot air balloon, and more recently, the philanthropist knighted by the Queen of England.
+Everyone knows who Richard Branson is: the entrepreneur famous for the ‘Virgin’ brand name, the adventurer who has crossed oceans in a hot air balloon, the philanthropist knighted by the Queen.

 This commentary covers the 572-page updated 2005 edition, which, whether you are an aspiring entrepreneur or not, is a fantastic read.
 The book demonstrates that being different is not an obstacle, but almost a requirement, in achieving prosperity.

 ‘You will either go to prison or become a millionaire’: 1

 Born in 1950, Branson enjoyed a happy childhood, with parents who considered their children equals and who often set challenges to make them self-reliant.
 Though decidedly upper middle class, the family never had a great deal of money, and Branson’s mother was always thinking up ways to earn extra income from cottage industries in the garage.

 At the private school he attended, Stowe, Branson was considered a bit slow and lazy.
 He was, in fact, dyslexic and admits that by age 8 he still couldn’t read and was hopeless in maths and sciences.
 As British schools worship the sportsman, he channelled his energies into doing well on the field.
 On leaving school, his headmaster said to him, ‘You will either go to prison or become a millionaire’.